Space-Available Travel (Space-A Travel)

 Space Required travel includes transportation on aircraft that is operated by an activity financed through the Transportation Working Capital Fund (TWCF); it also includes transportation on other DoD aircraft when reimbursement is appropriate in accordance with Chapter 9 (Support to Foreign Governments and Alliances), travel orders, Invitational Travel Orders (ITO), and other forms of travel authorization or approval.

-A Soldier must have in his or her possession a travel order/authorization, and identification card published or issued by an approving authority.
+A Service member must have in his or her possession a travel order/authorization, and identification card published or issued by an approving authority.

 Leave between Consecutive Overseas Assignments